-Over a period of 6-12 months, you will be required to work and support others to work in ways that promotes and supports the health and well-being of individuals within your organisation/setting.
+Over a period of 6-12 months, you will be required to work and support others to work in ways that promotes and supports the health and well-being of children and/or young people within your organisation/setting.

-You will be asked to promote health and well-being through leading the development of a range of activities identified through the personal plans of individual's that you support in your role.
+You will be asked to promote health and well-being through leading the development of a range of activities identified through the personal plans of children/young people that you support in your role.
 You will need to review plans, lead on the planning and development of activities and carry out those planned activities on four occasions.